 If you are looking for ways to prevent damage, check out these following tips:

-- For starters, make sure your hair is being conditioned accordingly and consider applying leave in conditioner or even hair masks regularly for hydration.
+- For starters, make sure your hair is being conditioned accordingly and consider applying leave in conditioner or even hair masks regularly for hydration (check our list of best hair masks for damaged hair).

 - Always use heat protectant, you will find it is a lifesaver in more ways than one.